 A higher SEER rating means greater energy efficiency.
-The minimum standard SEER is 13 for air conditioners.
+The minimum standard SEER rating is 13 for air conditioners.
 Most modern air conditioners have a SEER that ranges from 13 to 21.
-Trane air conditioners range from 14.5 SEER up to 22 SEER.
-It’s important to remember the efficiency of your system can also depend on the size of your home your current ductwork and other variables.
+ENERGY STAR® qualified central air conditioners must have a SEER rating of 14.5 to qualify.
+It’s important to remember that the efficiency of your system can also depend on the size of your home, your current ductwork and other variables.

 An air conditioner with a high SEER rating uses less energy to keep a comfortable temperature so it will cost less to operate than a system with a higher SEER rating.
 See how much you can lower your energy costs with a high SEER rated air conditioner.

 WHAT IS THE IDEAL SEER RATING FOR MY HOME?